rtCamp/ps-analysis-tool-wiki/Evaluation-Environment.md

 ## Prerequisites

-The PSAT extension only works with **Chrome version 113 or newer**.
+- The PSAT extension only works with **Chrome version 113 or newer**.
 You can see what version of Chrome you're using by going to this address in your browser: `chrome://settings/help`.
 For the best experience, make sure you keep Chrome updated to the latest version.

+- To improve your PSAT debugging experiance, please disable Chrome's Preloading.
+Navigate to `chrome://settings/performance#speed` and untick "Preload Pages".

 ## Spinning Chrome Instances from Command Line